operator-framework/community-operators/docs/testing-operators.md

 operator-sdk scorecard bundle
 ```

+### FOR OPENSHIFT COMMUNITY OPERATORS

+For Openshift community operators make sure you understand and performed the required additional checks before publish your PR.
+See [OKD/OpenShift Catalogs criteria and options](./packaging-required-criteria-ocp.md).

 ## Accepted Contribution formats

 The process below assumes that you have a Kubernetes Operator in either of the two following formats supported by the Operator Framework: